staadecker/COVID-19-Map/README.md

 For form_data_generator, these are
 * GCS_BUCKET, should point to that which to upload the data
 * UPLOAD_FILE, the name of the file to upload the confirmed cases data to
-* DS_NAMEPSACE, datastore namespaace to get the data from
+* DS_NAMEPSACE, datastore namespace to get the data from
 * DS_KIND, the datastore kind to load data from

 For `confirmed_cases`, they are:
-* SPREADSHEET_ID, should (at the moment) be
+* SPREADSHEET_ID, should (at the moment) be `1D6okqtBS3S2NRC7GFVHzaZ67DuTw7LX49-fqSLwJyeo`
 * GCS_BUCKET, should point to that which to upload the data
 * UPLOAD_FILE, the name of the file to upload the confirmed cases data to
 * SHEETS_API_KEY, API key for google sheets.